 This beautiful building was declared a National Historical and Artistic Monument in June 1973.

 Although their types are the usual ones, what’s really distinctive about these gargoyles is their sculptural style and the way they’re carved.
-Interestingly, some of them are similar to the gargoyles on Astorga Cathedral.
 The figures have some significant features, for example, long, pointed lips, or heads turned sideways, giving the sensation of movement.
-Plus, some wear decorative items like necklaces or ribbons around their necks, while others wear a breastplate, a kind of strap or girdle that also appears on the gargoyles on Burgos Cathedral.
+Plus, some wear decorative items like necklaces or ribbons around their necks, while others wear a breastplate, a kind of strap or girdle that also appears on the gargoyles on Burgos Cathedral (Spain).
 These adornments, along with almond-shaped, outlined eyes, are reminiscent of images from art in Antiquity (Mesopotamia, Persia).
-This, added to the presence of the gryphon as a creature that probably originated in these cultures, makes them a set of evocative and fascinating gargoyles.
+This, added to the presence of the griffin as a creature that probably originated in these cultures, makes them a set of evocative and fascinating gargoyles.
 They’re further proof of the artistic beauty of gargoyles in the Basque Country.

 Bibliography consulted